PabUu22/Aulas-python-do-Curso-em-video/README.md

 # Aulas python do Curso em video
- Test feito durante as aula do mundo 1 de Python do curso em video
+ Test feito durante as aulas do mundo 1 de Python do curso em video